Key PTSD Symptoms And Triggers In Adults

 How do individuals cope with and manage the impact of trauma?

-There can be many strategies to cope with and manage the impact of trauma.
-Attending therapy sessions with a licensed mental health professional is often extremely beneficial, as it’s possible to develop post-traumatic stress disorder (a serious mental health condition) after experiencing trauma.
+There are many available strategies to cope with and manage the impact of trauma.
+Attending therapy sessions with licensed mental health professionals is often beneficial, as they are trained to guide someone through their traumatic experiences

 How can you manage anxiety, stress, and flashbacks?

 Specific signs of this disorder can include frightening dreams, flashbacks to distressing memories, and psychological effects like fear, anger, and shame.
-PTSD can develop after childhood abuse*, sexual violation, and witnessing actual or threatened death, among other traumatic events.
-It may be more likely that you’ll develop this disorder if you have a family history of it.
+It may be more likely that you’ll develop PTSD if you have a family history of it.

-Individuals can also practice meditation, deep breathing, and other relaxation strategies to manage the impact of trauma.
+Individuals can practice meditation, deep breathing, and other relaxation strategies to manage the psychological and physical symptoms caused by the stress and ongoing, negative emotions associated with the trauma.
 Journaling, exercising, and generally taking care of oneself can be helpful, as can leaning on friends and family for support.
 Allowing time for healing can also be crucial, as moving on from trauma can be a lengthy and challenging process.

 What should you do when your PTSD is triggered?

 When you encounter a trigger, it may be helpful to remove yourself from the situation if possible.
-Taking deep breaths or doing other grounding exercises can help you manage feelings that arise.
-Reaching out to a friend or someone else who is part of your support system may also empower you to remain calm.
+Taking deep breaths or doing other grounding exercises can help you manage feelings related to your symptoms, as can reaching out to a friend or someone else who is part of your support system.

 What healthy and unhealthy coping mechanisms do people use to process their trauma?